aipmhub/aipm-chat/contributing/Basic/Setup-Development.md

 First, you need to install the following software:

-- Node.js: LobeChat is built on Node.js, so you need to install Node.js.
+- Node.js: AiPMChat is built on Node.js, so you need to install Node.js.
 We recommend installing the latest stable version.
 - Yarn: We use Yarn as the preferred package manager.
 You can download and install it from the Yarn official website.
 - PNPM: We use PNPM as an auxiliary package manager.
 You can download and install it from the PNPM official website.
 - Git: We use Git for version control.
 You can download and install it from the Git official website.